Satyamsharmahp36/HackIndia_Spark5_2025_Sankalp/README.md

 ## 💡 What is ChatMATE?

-ChatMATE is a comprehensive AI-powered assistant built using Retrieval-Augmented Generation (RAG) that:
+ChatMATE is a comprehensive AI-powered assistant that:

 - **Acts as your digital twin** - Answers questions based on data you've fed into it
 - **Manages your schedule** - Sets up meetings and sends reminders